Edit

 Manual integration

-Instead of using vike-photon, you can manually integrate your app with Cloudflare yourself.
+Instead of using @cloudflare/vite-plugin, you can integrate Cloudflare Workers yourself.

 Cloudflare Workers requires your entire worker code to be bundled into a single file — you can use Wrangler to achieve that (it uses esbuild under the hood).